 Source: California Cancer Registry, California Department of Public Health.
+Prepared by the California Department of Public Health, California Cancer Registry.

 THYROID

 The incidence of thyroid cancer has increased sharply in California since 1988.
 An estimated 4,430 Californians are expected to be diagnosed with thyroid cancer in 2012, and 210 persons will likely die from the disease.
 However, due to earlier diagnosis, most thyroid cancers are highly treatable.
 Younger patients have a much better prognosis than elderly persons.